appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/merging-branches.md

 # Git Best Practices

-This page provides essential Git best practices to help teams avoid merge conflicts, enhance collaboration, maintain code quality, and manage secrets, ensuring a smoother and more efficient workflow.
+This page provides essential Git best practices to help teams avoid merge conflicts, enhance collaboration, and maintain code quality, ensuring a smoother and more efficient workflow.

 ## Use Branching Strategy